 Bose Noise Cancelling Headphones 700

-Clicking through Rakuten at 10X would earn you 3,490 Membership Rewards points, and I'd earn another 1,871 points on my Business Platinum Card after the Amex Offer for 4X bonus points from Dell.
+Clicking through Rakuten at 10X would earn 3,490 Membership Rewards points, and I'd earn another 1,871 points on my Business Platinum Card after the Amex Offer for 4X bonus points from Dell.

 The 10% cashback Amex Offer would yield a $37.43 statement credit and the Dell credits would be maxed out at $200.
 That means the final out-of-pocket would be just $136.87 while earning 5,361 Membership Rewards points.

-If you happen to find yourself in the market for a new pair of headphones, you can pay just a fraction of the retail price, plus earn thousands of Membership Rewards points in the process!
+If you happen to find yourself in the market for a new pair of headphones, you can stack offers to pay just a fraction of the retail price, plus earn thousands of Membership Rewards points in the process!
 After stacking these offers, the net out-of-pocket cost for the headphones is nearly equivalent to the points you'll earn, making this an absolute steal.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.